 In 1985 Geldmacher von Mallinckrodt retired.
 More than 130 publications as well as numerous textbooks testify to her scientific creativity.
 In 1987 she received the Federal Cross of Merit on ribbon for her research results in analytics and Toxicology .
 Marika Geldmacher-von Mallinckrodt died at the age of 93 on December 23, 2016 in Erlangen.

 The texts published in this series do not claim to be scientific publications.
 Authors and other people involved are not experts in the history of science.
 The purpose of the series is to introduce the mostly unknown women chemists and to remind you of the well-known women chemists.
 We encourage readers who want to know more to study academic Literature on the women featured.
 In some cases there are detailed chemical-historical works.

 The authors are responsible for the content of the biographies.

 The content presented on these pages has been carefully compiled.
-However, the authors, editors and publishers assume no responsibility or liability for the completeness and correctness of the content or for typing errors.
+However, the authors, Editorial staff and publishers assume no responsibility or liability for the completeness and correctness of the content or for typographical errors.

 last modified: 10.05.2021 16:19 H from N/A